Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Identify raster cell/README.md

 ## How to use the sample

-Tap or double tap drag an area of the raster to identify it and see the raster cell attributes information displayed in a callout.
+Tap or long press drag on an area of the raster to identify it and see the raster cell attributes information displayed in a callout.

 ## How it works

-1. Create an `DefaultMapViewOnTouchListener` on the `MapView`.
+1. Use various delegate methods in `AGSGeoViewTouchDelegate` to get the screenPoint where a user tapped or long pressed on the map.
-2. On tap or double tap drag:
+2. On tap or long press drag:
-   * Dismiss the `Callout`, if one is showing.
+   * Dismiss the `AGSCallout`, if one is showing.
-   * Call `identifyLayerAsync(...)` passing in the raster layer, screen point, tolerance, and maximum number of results per layer.
+   * Call `AGSGeoView.identifyLayer(_:screenPoint:tolerance:returnPopupsOnly:completion:)` passing in the raster layer, screen point, tolerance, and if only layers containing popups should be returned.
-   * Add a done loading listener for the result of the identify and then get the `GeoElement` from the layer result.
+   * Get the `AGSGeoElement`s from the layer identifying result.
-   * Create a callout at the calculated map point and populate the callout content with text from the `RasterCell` attributes.
+   * Create a callout and populate the callout content with text from the `AGSRasterCell` attributes and coordinates.
    * Show the callout.

 ## Relevant API

-* GeoView.identifyLayerAsync(...)
+* AGSGeoView.identifyLayer(_:screenPoint:tolerance:returnPopupsOnly:completion:)
-* IdentifyLayerResult
+* AGSIdentifyLayerResult
-* RasterCell
+* AGSRasterCell
-* RasterCell.attributes
+* AGSRasterCell.attributes
-* RasterLayer
+* AGSRasterLayer

 ## About the data